Ensuring Accuracy when Mapping Emergency Departments: Challenges and Possible Solutions

 - Identifying correct facility names and updating changed facility names, especially to show the current, primary ER facility name - Facilities change names for a variety of reasons (e.g., merger, change in ownership).
 For example, approximately 130 existing ERs changed names between December 2007 and December 2010.
 Even if the facility’s services or location does not change at the same time, it is important to update this data to avoid confusion – especially when trying to locate an ER.
 Unfortunately, map programs sometimes still display old hospital names or the names of smaller facilities or services within a hospital.
 Click here for example.

 - Showing only full-service facilities with ERs - There are many types of ERs.
-Searching for an “emergency room” on the web or through a phone application other than findER can yield unhelpful information.
-Common difficulties with these alternatives to findER are the identification of animal hospitals, which also have emergency rooms, or duplicate entries for the same medical facility, which can be confusing and misleading.
+Searching for an “emergency room” on the web or through a phone application other than findERnow can yield unhelpful information.
+Common difficulties with these alternatives to findERnow are the identification of animal hospitals, which also have emergency rooms, or duplicate entries for the same medical facility, which can be confusing and misleading.
 Click here for example.